-The story in the drama CD has some background trivia behind it as well.
-It’s based off an American comic, a rescue operation story set in New York where the Marvel superheroes had to do rescue work in New York as it was being destroyed.
-Before the Marvel blockbuster movies of today were made, comics were much more popular and closer to children.
+The story in the drama CD is based on something.
+There was an American comic, I believe it was a rescue operation story where the Marvel superheroes were desperately doing rescue work in New York as it was being destroyed.
+Before the Marvel blockbuster movies of today were made, comics were considered to be closer to children’s media.

-What do you do when you have fantastical powers in a real disaster?
-I think the feeling that you have to do what has to be done, with the abilities you have, would have to be stronger than ever.
+What would someone with extraordinary abilities do in a real disaster?
+I think they’d feel even more strongly that they had to do what had to be done, with the abilities they have.
 That kind of incident was especially like a question pointed at people like us, who normally have to deal with portraying fantastical things in anime.

 And the feelings I wanted to express very badly but couldn’t make anything out of, I at least got to express in the drama CD with Mimi.

 After that, I’ve been thinking over the last seven years, what did Mimi think and do during the earthquake in 20113, after experiencing both the Digital World and 9/11?
 I still can’t give a clear answer for that, but she would most certainly do something rather than hesitate, for sure.

 - My deepest apologies to Director Kakudou for going ahead and using Western given-surname order for this blog, including on this very post, due to the consistency my style guide requires. [↩]